brucemack/hello-obd2/README.md

 Overview
 ========

-This is a simple demonstration of communicating with a car via the OBD-II (on board diagnostic) connector.
+This project is a simple demonstration of how to communicate with a car via the OBD-II (on board diagnostic) connector.
 This supports the ISO-9141-2 K-Line interface.
-The more modern CAN bus is not supported - that's a different project.
+The more modern CAN bus is not supported yet - that's a different project.

 This has been tested on a 2005 Toyota Corolla and a 1999 Honda Civic (D16Y7 engine).